 Roman Empire history awaits you!
 As the most significant empire of history, Rome is calling you with its magnificent history and extraordinary structures.
-By regularly flying to Rome, Italy, Pegasus enables you to have access to the cheapest Rome airplane tickets and contributes to your holiday budget.
-With the travel to Rome, an epic holiday is inviting you to the capital of art, culture, love, and passion!
+Pegasus offers frequent flights to Rome, Italy so you can have access to the cheapest Rome airplane tickets and can stay within your holiday budget.
+When you travel to Rome, you can expect an epic holiday in Italy's capital of art, culture, love, and passion!

-It's a 2800-year-old city where Vatican where Catholics' religious leader Papa lives.
-Rome, which is the center or the capital of Ancient Roma, The Roman Empire, The Roman Republic, The Roman Empire, The Papal States, The Italian Kingdom and The Italian Republic respectively, is one of the most tourist attracting cities of Europe with a population that is close to 3 millions.
-If you have decided to visit Rome, you can buy flight tickets to Rome from flypgs.com and lend an ear to our recommendations.
-We've brought hotels to stay, landmarks to see, pizzas you need to taste, ice-creams, spaghetti carbonara and many more together for you.
+Visit the Vatican, a 2800-year-old city where the Pope, the religious leader of the Catholic Church, lives.
+Rome, which is the center or the capital of Ancient Roma, The Roman Empire, The Roman Republic, The Papal States, The Italian Kingdom and The Italian Republic respectively, is one of the most popular cities in Europe with tourists.
+Its population is close to 3 million.
+If you have decided to visit Rome, you can buy flight tickets to Rome from flypgs.com and read below for our recommendations.
+We've compiled the best hotels to stay, landmarks to see, food you need to taste, such as pizza, ice cream, pasta and many more.

 Attractions in Rome

 - Colosseo (Colosseum): Construction for the Colosseo was completed in AD 72 and now presents a wonderful opportunity for you to witness the glory of Roman Empire.
 Don’t miss this opportunity!

 - Foro Romano (Roman Forum): As one of the most archaeological sites of the world, Foro Romano used to be used as a centre for trading and law of Roman Empire.

 - Città del Vaticano (Vatican City): As the world’s smallest state and home for the Pope, Città del Vaticano is an authentic and religious place for you to visit museums and basilicas.